Skip to main content

 Skip User Reviews

-• World generation can be inconsistent, leading to empty or repetitive environments with limited variety in towns and dungeons.
+• World and dungeon generation can feel repetitive and empty, with limited variety in enemies, dungeons, towns, and NPC behaviors.

 • gameplay

-• “This game takes the combat and gameplay systems of a game like Morrowind, with the procedurally generated world of something like Dwarf Fortress, and combines it together into a really solid foundation for a game to be built on.”
+• “This game takes the combat and gameplay systems of a game like Morrowind, with the procedural generation world of something like Dwarf Fortress, and combines it together into a really solid foundation for a game to be built on.”

 • “Extremely poor UI all around doesn't help anything but make gameplay worse, as if the designer never played any RPG or action games before.”

-• “I milked it, and still only got 6 hours of gameplay I didn't greatly enjoy, due to only 2-3 enemy types, super slow swings that use all your stamina, blocking and parrying being worthless as you just one-shot things anyway.”
+• “I milked it, and still only got 6 hours of gameplay I didn't greatly enjoy, due to only 2-3 enemy types, super slow swings that use all your stamina, blocking and parrying being worthless as you just one shot things anyway, I one-shot the boss with a steel enchanted weapon...”

 • story

-• “The quest system is severely underdeveloped, where you can literally count the available quests on one hand, but you can receive and complete quests for anyone in the world who isn't trying to turn you inside out.”
+• “The quest system is severely underdeveloped, with literally only a handful of available quests, though you can receive and complete them for almost anyone in the world.”

-• “All that being said, the game is in a pretty rudimentary stage right now; there's largely only one monster type you encounter in the overworld (mushroom men), all the dungeons except the last one contain the same enemy type (bandits), and pretty much every quest in the game consists of 'fetch me x item.'
-So the amount of mileage you get out of it in its current form is largely going to depend on your capacity for role-playing and ability to entertain yourself.”
+• “All that being said, the game is in a pretty rudimentary stage right now; there's largely only one monster type in the overworld, dungeons mostly contain the same enemy type, and nearly every quest consists of 'fetch me x item,' making the current story feel very repetitive and shallow.”

 • graphics

-• “Even with the rather minimalist graphics, it is expected to experience common stuttering as well as lower FPS in some areas (places with more than 4 NPCs or a lot of grass and herbs, something like that).”
+• “Even with the rather minimalist graphics, it is expected to experience common stuttering as well as lower FPS in some areas (places with more than 4 NPCs or a lot of grass and herbs).”

 • optimization